 Observations with ALMA

-To understand these newly-identified features, the research team constructed a theoretical model of binary formation in L1551 NE, shown in Figure 2 (top of page, see also the attached movie), using the supercomputer, “ATERUI” at the National Astronomical Observatory of Japan (NAOJ) .
-As shown in Figure 2, the southern U-shaped feature and northern emission protrusions observed with ALMA can be reproduced with a pair of spiral arms stemming from each baby twin.
-The research team also investigated the observed gas motion as seen in the carbon monoxide molecular emission, and identified faster rotating motions in the spiral arms and slower rotating motions in the inter-arm regions.
+To understand these newly-identified features, the research team constructed a theoretical model of binary formation in L1551 NE, shown in Figure 1 (top of page, see also the embedded video below), using the supercomputer, “ATERUI” at the National Astronomical Observatory of Japan (NAOJ).
+As shown in Figure 1, the southern U-shaped feature and northern emission protrusions observed with ALMA can be reproduced with a pair of spiral arms stemming from each baby twin.
+The research team also investigated the observed gas motion as seen in the carbon monoxide molecular emission, and identified faster-rotating motions in the spiral arms and slower rotating motions in the inter-arm regions.
 The inter-arm regions also exhibit a falling gas motion toward the central baby twin stars, namely, the ongoing feeding process of the materials to the baby twin stars.
 These results show that the baby twin stars “shake” the surrounding circumbinary disk and induce the falling gas motion to feed the materials to the baby twin.
 “Our high-resolution ALMA observation has unveiled live images of the growth of the baby twins for the first time”, said Takakuwa.

 Gas motion around the baby binary stars L1551 NE simulated with the supercomputer ATERUI.
 The simulation reproduces the spiral arm stemming from each baby star, which is consistent with the ALMA image.
 Credit: T. Matsumoto (Hosei University)